ThePebblesFr/Embedded_NN/README.md

 # 1. Model generation

 In this part, we will first increase the size of the dataset by modifying the grapvine photos, then we will pre-process the data in order to train our model.
-With our dataset, we can make three models: *large*, *medium* and *small* where the difference is the size of the colored photos and therefore the number of data.
+With our dataset, we can make three models: *large*, *medium* and *small* where the difference is the size of the colored photographs and therefore the number of data.

 ## 1.1.
 Data augmentation

 First, you have to download the pictures of diseased vines on the [following link](https://data.mendeley.com/datasets/89cnxc58kj/1).
-You have the pictures divided in 2 categories, the vines that have the disease *esca* and the vines *healthy*.
+You have the pictures divided in 2 categories, the grapvines that have the disease *esca* and the vines *healthy*.

-Once you upload these photos, you have 1770 photos of vines, 888 *esca* and 882 *healthy*.
+Once you uploaded these photographs, you have 1770 photographs of grapvines, 888 *esca* and 882 *healthy*.
 However, this is not enough to train a neural network.
 To increase this dataset, we are going to make some modifications on the photos to have more data.<br>
 For that, we will use the library *tensorflow.keras.preprocessing.image* to apply transformations to the images.
 For example, blur the image, turn it upside down, saturate the photo ... <br>
 There are 14 transformations which increases our dataset to 24780 photos and we have now more data for our neural network.